Tahlequah Woman Hit & Killed By Dump Truck

 Video

-A 30-year-old Tahlequah woman was walking on Downing street after getting off work at the Sonic nearby around 5 p.m.
+A 29-year-old Tahlequah woman was walking on Downing street after getting off work at the Sonic nearby around 5 p.m.
 June 25.

 Keep up-to-date with everything that happens in your world.